OgooNnamah/HR-Analysis/README.md

 - Exploratory data analysis
 - KPI development
 - Dashboard design and storytelling

+# Conclusion
+- This project highlights how HR data can be leveraged to understand employee behavior and reduce attrition.
+- By identifying key drivers of turnover, organizations can implement targeted strategies to improve employee retention and overall productivity.

 # Notes
 This project is part of a data analytics portfolio demonstrating HR analytics and business intelligence skills.